Muse Technology

 Series B in 2001

-Medivance, Inc. specializes in the development, manufacturing, and sale of temperature management products for hospitals globally.
-The company's primary product, the Arctic Sun Temperature Management System, is a non-invasive device that assists clinicians in monitoring and regulating patient temperature.
-In addition to its product offerings, Medivance provides clinical training in Targeted Temperature Management to ensure effective use of its systems.
-Founded in 1998, Medivance is headquartered in Louisville, Colorado, with a European office located in Den Hague, the Netherlands.
-Since November 2011, it has operated as a subsidiary of Bard Medical, Inc.
+Medivance, Inc. specializes in the development, manufacturing, and distribution of temperature management products for hospitals globally.
+Founded in 1998 and headquartered in Louisville, Colorado, with an additional office in The Hague, the Netherlands, the company is known for its flagship product, the Arctic Sun Temperature Management System.
+This innovative system enables clinicians to noninvasively manage and monitor patient temperature, enhancing therapeutic outcomes.
+In addition to its product offerings, Medivance provides clinical training in Targeted Temperature Management to ensure effective application in medical settings.
+As of November 2011, Medivance operates as a subsidiary of Bard Medical, Inc.

 iScribe is a healthcare technology company that is focused on the development of mobile, handheld, and wireless electronic prescribing technology solutions. iScribe was founded by David Levison in 1999.

-XenoPort, Inc. is a biopharmaceutical company specializing in the development and commercialization of product candidates aimed at treating neurological disorders.
-The company markets HORIZANT (gabapentin enacarbil) extended-release tablets in the United States for the treatment of moderate-to-severe primary restless legs syndrome and postherpetic neuralgia in adults.
-XenoPort's pipeline includes XP23829, a fumaric acid ester currently in Phase III trials for psoriasis and relapsing forms of multiple sclerosis, and arbaclofen placarbil, which is in Phase II trials for spasticity associated with multiple sclerosis.
-Additionally, XP21279, a candidate for advanced idiopathic Parkinson’s disease, has completed Phase II trials.
-XenoPort has established licensing agreements with Indivior PLC and Astellas Pharma Inc., as well as a collaboration with Glaxo Group Limited to further develop its products.
-Founded in 1999 and based in Santa Clara, California, XenoPort operates as a subsidiary of Arbor Pharmaceuticals, LLC.
+XenoPort, Inc. is a biopharmaceutical company based in Santa Clara, California, that specializes in the development and commercialization of a portfolio of product candidates aimed at treating neurological and other disorders.
+The company markets HORIZANT (gabapentin enacarbil) extended-release tablets in the United States for moderate-to-severe primary restless legs syndrome and postherpetic neuralgia in adults.
+Its pipeline includes XP23829, a fumaric acid ester compound in Phase III trials for psoriasis and relapsing forms of multiple sclerosis, and arbaclofen placarbil, currently in Phase II trials for spasticity in multiple sclerosis.
+Additionally, XP21279, aimed at treating advanced idiopathic Parkinson's disease, has completed Phase II trials.
+XenoPort has secured licensing and collaboration agreements with various pharmaceutical companies to further develop its products.
+Founded in 1999, XenoPort became a subsidiary of Arbor Pharmaceuticals, LLC in July 2016.

 Sunesis Pharmaceuticals